The Best Home Security Camera

 When you buy a Nest Cam, you’re buying into one of the most widely supported ecosystems in the home security business.
 ADT and Vivint both offer direct integration with the Nest Cam, and there are a variety of DIY systems (like Scout and Abode) that work with Nest as well.
 The Nest app also serves as a hub for the Nest Thermostat, Smoke + CO Alarm, and the Nest Hello Doorbell.
 And it can control a small selection of third-party devices like Google Home, Philips Hue lights, and Rachio Smart Sprinkler.
 If you want to begin the journey to building a smart home, the Nest Cam is for you.

-The Nokia Home gave us a slightly more polished experience, but the Nest Cam is a seriously high-quality competitor.
-Pairing the camera involved scanning a QR code on its backside, and that was pretty much it.
-Aside from the Nokia, the Nest was the only one of our top picks that didn’t encounter some sort of issue (however brief) during pairing.
+Pairing the Nest Cam involved scanning a QR code on its backside, and that was pretty much it.
+Aside from the Nokia, the Nest was the only one of our top picks that didn’t encounter some sort of issue during pairing.

-The Nest Cam’s video quality wasn’t quite as sharp as the Nokia Home or Arlo Q (a problem the Nest IQ may solve for you), but it did seem slightly more stable ... once it actually got started.
-The Nest generally took a little longer to pull up its camera feed.
+The Nest generally took a little longer to pull up its camera feed, which can be frustrating if you want quick access to your stream.
 But once it was up, we noticed fewer streaming pauses while on LTE than with our other top picks.
 Another nice touch?
 Nest’s email alerts include an image of what caused the activity — a feature we didn’t see on other cameras.

-We did get really tired of seeing pop ups reminding us about the Nest Aware paid account option.
-But if you’re planning on getting cloud storage to begin with, that won’t be a problem.
-Nest Aware offers three levels of subscription: 5-day video history for $5, a 10-day history for $10 and a 30-day history for $30.
-Adding other cameras will cost an extra 50 percent of the monthly price.
+We got really tired of seeing pop-ups reminding us about the Nest Aware paid account option.
+Unsurprisingly, other customers have the same complaint — going as far as asking how to remove the banners on Nest’s community forum.
+While the pop-up can’t be removed, if you’re planning on getting cloud storage to begin with, it won’t be a problem.
+Nest Aware offers three levels of monthly subscription: 5-day video history for $5, a 10-day history for $10 and a 30-day history for $30.
+Adding other cameras will cost an extra 50% of the monthly price.
 Its free storage is only three hours, though, so we highly recommend a subscription.

 The Nokia shares features with most of our other top picks (motion sensitivity controls, two-way audio, mobile alerts, camera modes, and night vision), but our experience using those features on the Home was faster and smoother — basically flawless.
 We loved the Home’s live video quality.
 It was consistently the most reliable stream on both WiFi and LTE connections, and the cleanest to look at.
 The Arlo Q’s stream was a really close second but could sometimes be overly sharp.

-In addition to video surveillance, the Nokia Home monitors noise and air quality and will alert you if it senses anything wrong — push alerts arrived on our iPhone and Apple Watch within five seconds of activity.
+Along with video surveillance, the Nokia Home monitors noise and air quality and will alert you if it senses anything wrong — push alerts arrived on our iPhone and Apple Watch within five seconds of activity.
 We really liked being able to adjust the sensitivity for all three of those triggers.
-The Canary Flex and Samsung Smartcam also had sensitivity controls, but with the Home it was easier to actually notice a change.
+The Canary Flex and Samsung Smartcam also had sensitivity controls, but we noticed changes more easily with the Home.

 Another thing we loved about the Home?
-The camera has four modes.
+The camera has four modes, allowing you to customize its activity to your needs.
 Active Monitoring mode is kind of like arming a home security system — you get alerts immediately when it senses activity.
 Baby Monitor Mode is similar, but it also brings the app to the forefront of your screen automatically so that it’s easy to peek in on your child.
 You can switch on a variety of lullabies and synchronized nite light sequences, too.
 Do Not Disturb mode continues to record activity in the cloud, but you don’t get alerts.
 Finally, Camera Off is exactly what it says: The camera goes completely offline.

 Two Other Cameras You Should Consider